bbc/tal/overview/media-playback.md

 ## Errors
 API errors (e.g. calling `pause()` while in the `STOPPED` state) are treated as fatal errors and the media player transitions to the `ERROR` state and stops all playback.
 After this, the player must be `reset()`.

-However, device errors (network errors, playback errors, media incompatibility etc) are raised as error events in the API, but they do not cause a transition to the error state.
+However, device errors (network errors, playback errors, media incompatibility etc.) are raised as error events in the API, but they do not cause a transition to the error state.
 This is because many device errors are non fatal, and playback can continue normally afterwards.
 It is recommended that apps similarly treat these error events as notifications, and do not display modal dialogs or end playback just because of a device error event.